OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 (e.g. improvements to build, documentation, packaging, and distribution systems, design and implementation of component architecture).
-People wishing to pursue an academic research career should consider twice whether this opportunity is approriate for them.
+People wishing to pursue an academic research career should consider twice whether this opportunity is appropriate for them.